Jinxi-Brianna/Jinxi_Yang-intern-repo/Onboarding/dev-handoff-figma.md

 - [x] Buttons and picker labelled
 - [x] Text and logic verified with PM
 - [x] Developer comments added in Figma

+# Reflection - Developer Handoff

+## What are the biggest challenges in developer handoff, and how can they be avoided?
+The main challenge in developer handoff is the gap between how a design looks in Figma and how it behaves once implemented.
+Developers may focus on functionality, while designers care about details like spacing, transitions, or text tone.
+To avoid misunderstandings, the Figma file must be organized and self-explanatory — with clear layer names, annotations for key interactions, and references to reusable components.
+A short written note or checklist before release also helps ensure that developers understand priorities and context.

+## If a developer misinterprets a design, how should a UX designer clarify?
+The best way to clarify is to show visual examples instead of long explanations.
+I would highlight the relevant frame in Figma, use comments to explain the intention, and provide screenshots or recordings if needed.
+Instead of assigning blame, the focus should be on how the user experience is affected.
+For example, saying “The button should stay fixed so users always see the action” is more effective than “You implemented it wrong.”
+This approach maintains collaboration and keeps communication constructive.

+## What are the risks of not providing enough detail in a Figma handoff?
+A vague handoff can